kimgoetzke/practice-three-js/README.md

 # The Three.js Practice Project

-The purpose of this project was to practice explore the basics of Three.js and build a super simple but functional app.
+The purpose of this project was to explore Three.js and build a super simple but functional app.

 ![](demo.gif)